Discharge Instructions for Scoliosis Surgery (Pediatric)

 Encourage your child to use a fanny pack, apron, or pockets to carry things and keep his or her hands free.

-Make sure your child knows that he or she cannot bend at the waist, twist at the waist, or raise hands over the head for the first 2 weeks after surgery.
+Make sure your child knows that he or she can't bend at the waist, twist at the waist, or raise hands over the head for the first 2 weeks after surgery.

 Don’t allow your child to lift anything heavier than 4 pounds for the first 2 weeks after surgery.